juju/docs/src/en/developer-resources.md

 # Writing charms that use resources

-Many applications require binary resources in order to be installed.
-While it is possible for a charm to download the software from the package repositories, or other locations, some charms may be deployed network restricted environments that do not allow access to all areas of the Internet.
+Many applications require binary resources to complete the install process.
+While it is possible for a charm to download this software from package repositories or other locations, some charms may be deployed in network restricted environments that do not allow access to all areas of the Internet.
+It may also be desirable to more strictly control what specific resources are deployed.

-Starting with version 2 of Juju, users can upload resources to the controller or the Juju Charm Store that charms can download.
-This is useful for Juju models in restrictive network environments and when you want to control the versions of software that is deployed.
+Starting with Juju 2.0, users can upload resources to the controller or the Juju Charm Store from where they are accessible to charms.

 # How it works

 ## Developing a charm with resources

 Charm developers can add a `resources` key to the `metadata.yaml` file to define one or more resources.

 ```yaml